Canon 5D Mark IV vs SX50

 Travel and landscape photographers will find it useful that the 5D Mark IV has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The 5D Mark IV is a recent model that features in the current product line-up of Canon.
-In contrast, the SX50 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the SX50 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX50 was succeeded by the Canon SX60.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 5D Mark IV and SX50 can be found, respectively, in the Canon 5D Mark IV Manual (free pdf) or the online Canon SX50 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 5D Mark IV and the Canon SX50?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.